CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 - The learner should understand what the acronym API means
 - The learner can define what an `REST API`'s purpose is and why it is useful
-- The learner should understand the structure of `REST API`s url and how it can be manipulated to change the data
+- The learner should understand the structure of a `REST API` URL and how it can be manipulated to change the data
 - The learner should be able to define what a `Promise` is
 - The learner should understand what `fetch` is and what it is used for
 - The learner should be able to use `fetch` to retrieve `JSON` from an `REST API`